darioghilardi/nixtips/content/blog/custom-commands-in-development-environments/index.md

 ## Conclusion

-In this post with just a few lines of code and two basic functions you added custom commands/scripts support in your development environment, no `Makefile` or external tool required.
+In this post, with just a few lines of code and two basic functions, you added custom commands/scripts support in your development environment without using a `Makefile` or any external tool.

-While nowadays different tools are available to setup a development environment using Nix with support for custom commands (for example [devenv.sh](https://devenv.sh/) which uses more or less the same configuration explained in this post), in my experience getting familiar with Nix is still very important if you want to be able to customise your configuration.
+While nowadays different tools are available to define a development environment using Nix and while some of them comes with support for custom commands (for example [devenv.sh](https://devenv.sh/) which uses more or less the same configuration explained in this post), in my experience getting familiar with Nix is still very important if you want to be able to customize your configuration.

 If you have suggestions or want to get in touch feel free to [contact us](https://nixtips.io/contact).